RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/utils/tensorflow/layers.md

 **Arguments**:

-- `density` - Float between 0 and 1.
-Approximate fraction of trainable weights.
+- `density` - Approximate fraction of trainable weights (between 0 and 1).
 - `units` - Positive integer, dimensionality of the output space.
 - `activation` - Activation function to use.
   If you don&#x27;t specify anything, no activation is applied (ie. &quot;linear&quot; activation: `a(x) = x`).
-- `use_bias` - Boolean, whether the layer uses a bias vector.
+- `use_bias` - Indicates whether the layer uses a bias vector.
 - `kernel_initializer` - Initializer for the `kernel` weights matrix.
 - `bias_initializer` - Initializer for the bias vector.
 - `kernel_regularizer` - Regularizer function applied to